Bingham LCAC was formed in 1982 and has produced Olympic, National, Regional and County level archers.

 Since 1982 the club has grown to be a well thought of group by both the town and the Leisure Centre.
 One initial objective was to encourage archery in the school (Toot Hill) and town and it is fair to say this has been a success.
 Our link with Toot Hill continues with both the weekly school club and regular “lessons” and sessions in activities week being organised and supported by club members ~ a steady flow of juniors into the club from Toot Hill being beneficial to both parties.

 The club has also been very active within the Nottinghamshire and East Midlands Archery Societies and at National Level.
-Our current Chairman, Les Smeeton, was Performance Director for GNAS prior to the Sydney Olympics and closely involved with the English Archery Federation in the run up to the 2010 Commonwealth games in Delhi at which the English Archers were very successful.
+One of our previous Chairmen, Les Smeeton, was Performance Director for GNAS prior to the Sydney Olympics and closely involved with the English Archery Federation in the run up to the 2010 Commonwealth games in Delhi at which the English Archers were very successful.